Ahmad Shah Durrani: Fifth invasion of India (1759–1761)

-Rebellions in Afghanistan (1760—1762)
+Rebellions in Afghanistan (1760–1762)

 While Ahmad Shah campaigned, numerous incidents had occurred throughout Afghanistan.
 When the Marathas occupied Delhi, an uprising began under Hajji Jamal Khan Zargarani based on reports of Ahmad Shah's death, and he proclaimed himself king of Afghanistan.
 At Kandahar he struck coins in his name.
 However, as news of Ahmad Shah's victories trickled in from India, he renounced his claim and fled for his life to a remote area of the country.
 Another revolt had begun under Darwish Ali Khan Hazara, who avoided Shah Pasand's forces, before eventually being allowed to return to Herat between 1761 and 1762.
 In early 1761, Abd al-Khaliq Khan, Dilawar Khan Ishaqzai and Zal Beg Popalzai, who were members of Ahmad Shah's tribal council, rebelled.
 They first went to the fortress of Grishk, falsely claiming Ahmad Shah had been defeated in India, and declared Abd al-Khaliq as king.
 The combined forces from Griskh marched to Kandahar, making Ahmad Shah's son Sulaiman Mirza abandon the capital.

 Shah Pasand Khan was dispatched to crush the revolt, and he arrived before the city, clarifying Ahmad Shah was alive.
 The rebellion's support thus dissipated, and the leaders of the rebellion went to Shah Pasand's camp for mercy.
 Insignificant rebels were spared, while Zal Beg Popalzai and other significant leaders were executed.
 Dilawar Khan fled to Herat where Timur Shah Durrani allowed him to become the commander of his personal bodyguard, and Abd al-Khaliq was imprisoned.

 Sixth invasion of India (1762)

 As Ahmad Shah retired to Afghanistan from his fifth invasion of India, the Sikhs defeated many of his governors, primarily during a decisive battle at Gujranwala which led to the fall of Lahore in November 1761.
 Enraged at the defeat of his deputies, Ahmad Shah prepared for his sixth invasion of India, initiating it in February 1762.
-With a light cavalry force, he dashed through Punjab in a rapid march, crossing over 200 kilometers and fording two rivers in 36 hours.
+With a light cavalry force, he dashed through Punjab in a rapid march, crossing over 200 kilometres and fording two rivers in 36 hours.
 News of this reached the Sikhs who were engaged in a siege at Jandiala.
 The Sikhs raised the siege and withdrew, until their position was compromised by the Afghan governor of Malerkotla.
 Ahmad Shah led his forces along with those of Zain Khan Sirhindi, catching the Sikhs at the village of Kup.
 The Sikhs under Jassa Singh and Charat Singh were completely defeated and massacred in an event known as the Vadda Ghalughara.
 Ahmad Shah ordered that nobody wearing Indian clothes was to be left alive, and thus camp followers including women and children were killed.
 After the battle of Kup, Ahmad Shah invaded Patiala State, ruled by Ala Singh.
 Ahmad Shah stormed the fortress of Barnala, before Ala Singh produced himself before the Shah, submitting tribute.
 Ahmad Shah then returned to Lahore on 3 March after camping at Sirhind.